Katie White (politician): Parliamentary career

 Following a hustings in Leeds North West in November 2023, White was selected as the Labour Party candidate for the next general election; this was later called to take place on 4 July 2024.
 She won the seat with 46% of the vote and a majority of 11,896 over the second-placed Conservative candidate.
 There were a total of seven candidates, and a turnout of 70%.

 Although Alex Sobel had previously held Leeds North West for Labour, boundary changes following the 2023 boundary changes meant that the notional 2019 result for the current seat was Conservative, so the result was described as a "Labour gain from Conservative".
 White is the first female MP to be elected to the Leeds North West constituency.

+In the 2025 British cabinet reshuffle, she was appointed as a junior minister by Keir Starmer.
+In July 2026, she was appointed to the new government as Minister of State at the Department for Energy Security and Net Zero by Andy Burnham.

 Awards

 White's campaigning work led to her being appointed OBE in the 2013 Birthday Honours.
 She was described in the official citation as "lately Head of International and UK Engagement, Department of Energy and Climate Change", and the award was "For services to tackling Climate Change Engagement in the UK and overseas".